Agonopterix

 Human Relevance

 Some studied for potential as agents against weeds.
 Agonopterix umbellana was evaluated for gorse control in Australia.
 Agonopterix heracliana has been investigated for giant hogweed management.
-No significant economic importance as pests or species otherwise documented.
+No significant economic importance as pests or beneficial species otherwise documented.

 Similar Taxa